 A doctor told me the reason I was fat, deaf and needed glasses was because my face was crooked.
 He then administered me a Chinese medicine which looked and tasted like cigarette ash.

 For two years I embarked on a crazy eating plan and punishing exercise regime.

 The thinnest I could ever get to was a size 12.
 Even then I would stand in the mirror, pulling at my baggy arms and telling myself I wasn’t worthy enough.

-The fashion world and my early twenties brought with it a lot of insecurities – and another horrible boss.
-But if you could have looked through the lense of Facebook, I was living the dream with my faux confidence and fabulous wardrobe.
+Working in fashion during my early twenties brought with it a lot of insecurities – and another horrible boss.
+But if you could have looked through the lens of Facebook, I was living the dream with my faux confidence and fabulous wardrobe.

 Being comfortable in my own skin